Acne scars Case Study

 Laser treatment for acne scars utilizes light energy to remove scar tissues at the dermal and epidermal levels.
 Simultaneously, the treatment induces deep tissue coagulation and the development and replacement of skin tissues by new, healthy skin cells.

-The type of light-based treatment depends on acne's state (active acne), the type of acne scars and the tone of the skin.
+The type of light-based treatment depends on the acne’s state (active acne), the type of acne scars, and the tone of the skin.
+This is an Acne Scars Case Study

 Cost of Acne scar treatment